jaiguptanick/Blog/_posts/2020-07-24-Overpass_TryHackMe.md

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/loggedin.png)

 <h3><b>BONUS</b></h3>
+--

-There is alternate method to login as the login.js is creating a cookie in case of successfully logging in.
+There is an alternate method to login as the login.js is creating a cookie in case of successfully logging in.
 We can manually create the cookie on the login page named "SessionToken" and assign it any value as there is no code to validate our cookie.

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/cookie.png)